Ambiguity and Partial Bayesian Updating: Behavioral foundations

-As discussed in \citet{Ghirardato2002}, dynamic consistency links unconditional and conditional preferences through (i) a forward-looking planning condition and (ii) a backward-looking condition ensuring that an agent who prefers $f$ to $g$ after observing $A$ would be willing to ``commit'' to the plan $f$ if $A$ and $g$ if $A^c$.
-While dynamic consistency has normative appeal (see \citet{Ghirardato2002} for additional discussion), it is typically violated in models of ambiguity.
+As discussed in \citet{Ghirardato2002}, dynamic consistency links unconditional and conditional preferences through (i) a forward-looking planning condition and (ii) a backward-looking condition ensuring that an agent who prefers $f$ to $g$ after observing $A$ would be willing to ``commit'' to the plan $f$ if $A$ and $g$ if $A^c$.\footnote{The version of dynamic consistency utilized here is from \citet{Ghirardato2002}, which differs slightly from the form appearing in \citet{Epstein2003} (ES).
+Most of the distinction is due to the more complex, yet restricted, structure of ES.
+In Ghirardato (2002), DC is defined for all events with respect to the ex-ante preference.
+In ES, DC is defined only between one time and the next, and therefore at each point in time it applies to fewer events.
+That is, in ES the DM's information is represented by a filtration and dynamic consistency requires that whenever the DM ``anticipates'' preferring one act to another in each realizable contingency tomorrow, then she must also prefer it today.
+This form of dynamic consistency requires the set of priors to have a ``rectangular'' structure with respect the filtration.
+In \autoref{reversal}, a violation of the dynamic consistency from \citet{Epstein2003} is exhibited; under PB both $g\succsim_{\{y\}}f$ and $g \succsim_{\{r,b\}} f$, yet $f \succ_S g$.} While dynamic consistency has normative appeal (see \citet{Ghirardato2002} for additional discussion), it is typically violated in models of ambiguity.
 Further, MEU preferences cannot satisfy dynamic consistency unless restrictions are placed on the conditioning events and the structure of the set of priors (e.g., rectangularity).
 Indeed, the preference pattern in \autoref{reversal} violates dynamic consistency as $f=fAg \succ g$ and $g \succ_A f$.

 \begin{example} Recall the setup in \autoref{reversal} and consider the constant act $x=(2.5, 2.5, 2.5)$.
 Then $gAx=(10,0,2.5)\sim x$.
-How should she rank $g$ and $x$ according to $\succsim_A$?
+How should she rank $g$ and $x$ after learning $A$ has occurred?
 As $x$ is a constant act, the revelation that $A$ has occurred cannot increase the value of $x$.
 But the revelation that $A$ has occurred may improve the evaluation of $g$ if $g$ is ``good in $A$.''
-The ex-ante preference $gAx \succsim x$ reveals that $g$ is ``good in $A$,'' and so she should prefer $g$ to $x$: $g\succsim_A$.\footnote{It is even plausible that she would have a strict preference $g \succ_A x$, but it should never be the case that she strictly prefers $x$ to $g$ after $A$.} \end{example}
+The ex-ante preference $gAx \succsim x$ reveals that $g$ is ``good in $A$,'' and so she should prefer $g$ to $x$: $g\succsim_A x$.\footnote{It is even plausible that she would have a strict preference $g \succ_A x$, but it should never be the case that she strictly prefers $x$ to $g$ after $A$.} \end{example}

 In line with the intuition of \autoref{reversal-two}, I introduce the following weakening of dynamic consistency.

 \begin{axiom}[Weak Planning Consistency] For each $A \in \Sigma$ and for all $f,x \in \mathscr{F},$ \end{axiom}